andreacfromtheapp/chuck-nvim/README.md

 ## Installation

-To use `chuck-nvim`, you need to have ChucK installed on your system.
+To use `chuck-nvim`, you need to have:

+- Neovim 0.9.5 or up.
+- The `tail` command in your path.
+- ChucK installed on your system.

 ### Installing ChucK